 Here’s my recipe for simple homemade spaghetti sauce.
 I promise, it’s easy and fast - you can have it ready in as little as 20 minutes if you’re trying to get dinner on the table or it can hang out and simmer for an hour.
 I like it when my food is low-maintenance.
 Makes going homemade so much easier.

-I use ground turkey (the 7% fat kind) for our spaghetti (like I do for my tacos) but you can definitely sub in ground beef or a mix of ground meats if you prefer.
-And of course, only whole wheat pasta will do around here.
+I use lean ground turkey (the 7% fat kind) for our spaghetti (like I do for my tacos) but you can definitely sub in ground beef or a mix of ground meats if you prefer.

 I almost always serve this dinner with my simple spinach salad.
 Spaghetti and salad just go together in my book.
 Unless I’m eating my summer spaghetti, which is overflowing with veggies and takes up the whole plate.

 Spaghetti's for dinner, with your own homemade sauce.
 Prepare to swoon.

 And if you need a way to add more spaghetti nights to your dinner rotation, like I do, check out this chicken and veggie spaghetti pie.

 (And if you're more a meatball type, I've got you covered with my easy baked meatballs!)

 A healthier spaghetti dinner with ground turkey, whole wheat noodles and a simple, and simply divine, homemade sauce.